 Under Stock Connect, China listed companies and trading of China A Shares are subject to market rules and disclosure requirements in the China stock market.
-Any changes in laws, regulations and policies of the China A Shares market or rules in relation to Stock Connect may affect share prices.
-The Investment Manager should also take note of the foreign shareholding restrictions and disclosure obligations applicable to China A Shares.
+Any

 The Sub-Funds will be subject to restrictions on trading (including restriction on retention of proceeds) in China A Shares as a result of its interest in the China A Shares.
 The Investment Manager is solely responsible for compliance with all notifications, reports and relevant requirements in connection with its interests in China A Shares.